dbt-labs/docs.getdbt.com/website/snippets/_sl-deprecation-notice.md

-:::info Deprecation of dbt Metrics and the legacy dbt Semantic Layer For users of the dbt Semantic Layer on version 1.5 or lower &mdash; Support for dbt Metrics and the legacy dbt Semantic Layer ends on December 15th, 2023.
-To access the latest features, migrate to the updated version using the [dbt Semantic Layer migration guide](/guides/sl-migration).
+:::info Deprecation of dbt Metrics and the legacy dbt Semantic Layer dbt Labs has deprecated dbt Metrics and the legacy dbt Semantic Layer, both supported on dbt version 1.5 or lower.
+These changes went into effect on December 15th, 2023.

-After December 15th, dbt Labs will no longer support these deprecated features, they will be removed from the dbt Cloud user interface, and their documentation removed from the docs site.
+To switch over and access [MetricFlow](/docs/build/build-metrics-intro) or the re-released dbt Semantic Layer, use the [dbt Semantic Layer migration guide](/guides/sl-migration) and [upgrade your version](/docs/dbt-versions/upgrade-core-in-cloud) in dbt Cloud.
 :::